facom/Plynet/README.md

         $ git push -u origin master

+    *Before this step, the user must request to macsebas33@gmail.com to be added as collaborator of Plynet*
-    *In this step is necessary create a personal ssh key, for this, the user must add a new associated email direction, view github user-help*
+    *In this step is also necessary create a personal ssh key, for this, the user must add a new associated email direction, view github [user-help](https://help.github.com/)*

 6.  *(Optional)* If you want to push your changes in master branch of repository